 The estranging novelties that characterize [utopian aesthetics] is never a single element inserted into an essentially unchanged mundane environment, but is instead such a radical novelty as to reconstitute the entire surrounding world and thus, in a sense, to create (though certainly not ex nihilo) a new world.9Ibid. p.
 69.

 But here I need to make a distinction between two forms of cognitive estrangements: the thematic cognitive estrangements of science fiction – which usually express themselves through thematic content – and the formal cognitive estrangements of modernist art, which primarily operates through formal experiments.
 As is well known today, central to the aesthetics of 20th century high and popular modernism were their formal innovations – whose critique of previous aesthetic realism’s inability to tap into the massive changes of the world during the 20th century manifested itself in a plethora of formal experiments in all kinds of mediums: from cubist painting, atonal music and stream-of-consciousness writing in high modernism, to non-linear editing, synthetic sounds and glitch-art in popular modernism.
 It is thus precisely at the point of the cognitive disjunction between reality as we know it, and the encounter with different realities through aesthetics of formal cognitive estrangement, that the utopian potentials of modernist formal experimentation need to be located.
 The point here is not that there is something inherently wrong with aesthetics that focus on, for instance, everyday social or political issues mainly through content as opposed to form – that obviously has its place in addressing the many problems in our world as it is today – but rather that formal experimentation remains an important instrument for the equally central task of looking beyond immediate reality as such.
-Needless to say, content can never be fully detached from form, and vice versa, so what is important here are aesthetics that highlight their formal properties and rework formal orthodoxy in ways that resonate with their content.
+Needless to say, content can never be fully detached from form, and vice versa – and there are of course also plenty of examples of artworks whose cognitive estrangements are both formal and thematic – so what is important here are aesthetics that highlight their formal properties and rework formal orthodoxy in ways that resonate with their content.

 Hence, while the Frankfurt School were correct in designating culture with a utopian promise, they were (with obvious respect for the time that has passed since then) wrong in pitting this promise against the culture industry, since it has become increasingly evident during the decades since that utopian struggles must take place within the culture industry as such.
 These were the struggles initiated by post-war popular modernism – and they remain of highest relevance at the dawn of 21st century culture, when the popular has been reduced to populism, the underground suffers from prolonged formal stagnation, and utopian imagination has flipped over into widespread dystopian dread.
 Indeed, this is when struggles over the utopian become more important than ever.